 When in a weakened state from anxiety, an impending cold or working too hard, I take solace in butter.
 I stand at the kitchen counter and eat shavings of cold butter on toast, or even crackers, with a few grains of sea salt.
 Good butter is like a perfect cheese to me but better at these moments: purer, simpler, direct and voluptuous.

 The quality of the butter is critical.
-My bottom line is Vermont Butter and Cheese Company’s Cultured Butter which is reliably fresh, or French butter from a store with a good turnover.
+My bottom line is Vermont Butter and Cheese Company’s Cultured Butter which is reliably fresh, or French or Irish butter from a store with a good turnover.
 Mass-produced stick butter like Land O’Lakes -even unsalted -won’t take me where I need to go, unless I’m in a serious bind.
-Lately, unable to find the great butter made by Pamplie that I’d tasted at a friend’s house, I decided to make butter myself, to see if I could duplicate its sweet, creamy, slightly fermented flavor and bright bursts of crunchy fleur de sel salt.
+One day when I couldn’t find good butter, I decided to make butter myself, to see if I could duplicate its sweet, creamy, slightly fermented flavor and bright bursts of crunchy fleur de sel salt.

-I mixed creme fraiche (a thick cultured cream) and heavy cream to get that cultured ferment taste, then kneaded in fabulous salt when it was chilled.
+I mixed creme fraiche (a thick cultured cream) and heavy cream to get that cultured ferment taste, then kneaded in flaky Maldon sea salt when it was chilled.
 It is an urban persons version of a great butter, far better than just about anything I can buy easily, or any drug.

-This recipe can be scaled up indefinitely and will work just fine with an electric mixer.
-Or just pour the cream into a screw-top jar and shake (great for kids).
+The recipe can be scaled up indefinitely and will work just fine with a food process or electric mixer.

-Makes about 2/3 to 1 cup butter plus 1 cup buttermilk
+Makes 2/3 to 1 cup butter plus 1 cup buttermilk

 1 cup (1/2 pint) crème fraiche

-Sprinkle the salt evenly over the butter and use a dinner knife to mash and folding it into the butter until thoroughly combined, occasionally pinching off bits to taste the salt/crunch level, adding more if necessary.
+For salted butter, sprinkle salt evenly over the chilled butter and use a dinner knife to mash and fold it into the butter until thoroughly combined, occasionally pinching off bits to taste the salt/crunch level, adding more if necessary.
 Work quickly so the butter doesn’t warm up.
 Wrap the butter in plastic wrap or seal in a plastic container and refrigerate.